Student Assessment Policy

 • Compelling personal reason(s).

-If the teacher determines that substantiating documentation is required, students will be directed by their teacher to submit their request through the Student Wellness Documentation Portal for review and validation of documentation provided.
-Students should never send documentation directly to their teacher Results of the review will be communicated directly to the teacher from Student Wellness confirming receipt and verification of documentation submitted and the dates to which the documentation applies.
-If approved (with or without requirement for substantiating documentation), the form, time-frame and process of supplemental assessment or relief will be determined by the teacher.
+Results of the review of students’ personal medical document will be communicated directly to the faculty from Student Wellness confirming receipt and verification of documentation submitted and the dates to which the documentation applies.
+If approved (with or without requirement for substantiating documentation), the form, time-frame and process of supplemental assessment or relief will be determined by the faculty.
 Assessment relief or remedy will consider cultural practices and ceremonies in the event of family emergencies.